jverkoey/windfish/ui/WindfishIDEHelp/_English.lproj/welcome.md

 The Windfish app provides a project-based workflow for disassembling ROMs.

-The leading pane is called the Navigator.
+The leading column contains the Navigator pane and the Call Stack pane.
-At the top, the Navigator shows all of the files that have been generated from the project's ROM.
+On top is the Navigator, which shows all of the files that have been generated from the project's ROM.
-At the bottom, the Navigator shows the call stack of the current debugging session.
+On the bottom is the Call Stack, which shows current stack of calls for the current debugging session.

-The center pane consists of the Editor and Console.
+The center column consists of the Editor pane and Console pane.
-The Editor provides a read-only view of the generated assembly for the ROM.
+On the top, the Source pane provides a read-only view of the generated assembly for the ROM.
-The Console provides a read-evaluate-print-loop (REPL) interface to the Sameboy emulator.
+On the bottom, the Console pane provides a read-evaluate-print-loop (REPL) interface to the Sameboy emulator.
 See [Sameboy's Textual Debugger Documentation](https://sameboy.github.io/debugger/) for full details on working with the debugger.

-The trailing pane is called the Inspector.
+The trailing column contains the Inspector pane.
-The Inspector pane has nested tabs that allow you to edit and inspect the Windfish project's configuration.
+The Inspector pane has nested tabs that allow you to edit and inspect your project's configuration.
 The edit tab includes:

 - The Region editor.